 - While paddling, the boat moves a lot to the left and right ahem starboard and port side

 Only regarding the old version (with the non-attachable standard seat):

 - The default seat is quite low, so for paddling you have to strike out quite far (s. below)

 - The backrest might displace when moving

-Here the wikipedia (unfortunately German only) offers a lot of interesing information: Did you know there’s a hiking trail through the Reit area?
+Here the wikipedia (unfortunately German only) offers a lot of interesting information: Did you know there’s a hiking trail through the Reit area?
 Well, me neither.
-What would we just do without wikipedia? ↩︎
+What would we just do without Wikipedia? ↩︎